dgochenour/dpse_example_c/README.txt

 #
 ################################################################################

-This example contains a publishing application and two subscribing applications for a simple IDL-defined data type. "example_subscriber_1" uses a listener to be notified of events, and "example_subscriber_2" uses a WaitSet.
+This example contains a publishing application and three subscribing applications for a simple IDL-defined data type. "example_subscriber_1" uses a listener to be notified of events, "example_subscriber_2" uses a WaitSet, and "example_subscriber_3" simply polls for data.

 The purpose of this example is to demonstrate how static endpoint discovery (DPSE) can be used between a publisher and subscriber.